mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - The inclined stretch of pavement and of road around half way up Mill Street is now dangerously covered in a think layer of rotting leaves and other vegetation.
 As such it presents a serious hazard to pedestrians and cyclists/drivers., 30th October :- [8358737](https://www.fixmystreet.com/report/8358737)
 - Lots of broken road, 30th October :- [8358658](https://www.fixmystreet.com/report/8358658)
 - Bent and wonky sign, 30th October :- [8358597](https://www.fixmystreet.com/report/8358597)
-- Light sensor is not detecting vehicles problem, 30th October :- [8359537](https://www.fixmystreet.com/report/8359537)
-- Blocked drain, 30th October :- [8358155](https://www.fixmystreet.com/report/8358155)
-- This drain runs from Monks Lane to a pond next to Fiddington Lane, the drain is blocked which causes flooding on Monks Lane... this has been blocked since winter last year., 30th October :- [8357514](https://www.fixmystreet.com/report/8357514)

 <!-- fix_marker ends -->